joe-michel/blog-php/README.md

 ### As unregistered user

+You can see the articles and commentaries, sort them by author, date or categories.

 ### As registered user

+You have one more feature: you can add comments!
+Your comment will be displayed under the articles with your user name.
+Comment can be deleted by the administrator so please civil.

 ### As author

+As author you have the same features than above but you can also add articles!
+And your name will be displayed in the author list.
+You can choose one or more categories for your article.

 ### As administrator

+You have full rights!
+On the landing page you can add, modify or delete an article.
+You can also do that with the categories, authors or dates.
+For more convenience, you have access to a dashboard page that allows you to make these operations quickly and easily.
+Moreover, you can also change the right for existing users, so a user can become an author and vice-versa.

 ## Deploying the application (Back-end part)